 WHAT: The only major national memorial honoring all servicewomen—past, present and future.
-The Women In Military Service For America Memorial honors the some 2.5 million women who have served or are serving in or with the US Armed Forces starting with the American Revolution.
+The Women In Military Service For America Memorial honors nearly 3 million women who have served or are serving in or with the US Armed Forces starting with the American Revolution.

 WHERE: The 4.2 acre Ceremonial Entrance to Arlington National Cemetery in our nation’s capital.